N0obCoding/Expanding-on-HTML-and-CSS/3_css/readme.md

              text-decoration: none;
           }

+#### Comments

-You can write comments in CSS, which are intended for better code comprehension (that are not executed by the computer) in the following manner:
+Comments are intended for better code comprehension (and this are not executed by the computer) and are written in CSS in the following manner:

          // This is an inline and short comment .main-wrapper {